 STAND: Cue to have your dog stand and wait for grooming or during a vet exam.

-WAIT: An informal stay cue, usually used when the dog will be expected to move again soon, (ie at doors, getting in and out of a vehicle)
+WAIT: An informal stay cue, usually used when the dog will be expected to move again soon, (ie at doors, getting in and out of a vehicle).

 OKAY: Release cue.
 Example: to let them know you are no longer requiring them to “stay” and they may get up now.
 Also used to release the dog to eat or drink.